Victor Brauner: Early life

-Exiles
+Exile

 In 1938, he returned to France.
 On 28 August, he lost his left eye in a violent argument between Oscar Domínguez and Esteban Francés.
 Brauner attempted to protect Esteban and was hit by a glass thrown by Domínguez: the premonition became true.

 That same year, he met Jaqueline Abraham, who was to become his wife.
 He created a series of paintings called lycanthropic or sometimes chimeras.

 He left Paris during Nazi Germany's invasion of France in 1940, together with Pierre Mabille.
 He lived for a while in Perpignan, at Robert Rius', then at Canet-plage, in the Eastern Pyrenees and at Saint-Féliu-d'Amont, where he was forcibly secluded.
 However, he kept in touch with the Surrealists who had taken refuge in Marseille.
 In 1941, he was granted the permission to settle in Marseille.
 Seriously ill, he was hospitalized at the "Paradis" clinic.

 He painted Prelude to a civilization in 1954, now in New York's Metropolitan Museum of Art.
 The painting is in encaustic on Masonite.
 After the war, he took part in the Venice Biennale, and traveled to Italy.

 In 1959, he settled in a studio at 72, rue Lepic, in Montmartre.
 In 1961, he traveled to Italy again.
 In the same year, New York City's Bodley Gallery mounted a solo exhibition of Brauner's work.
 He settled in Varengeville in Normandy, where he spent most of his time working.

 In 1965, he created an ensemble of object-paintings, grouped under the titles Mythologie and Fêtes des mères.
 These paintings were made in Varengeville and in Athanor in 1964, where Brauner retreated.
 His last painting, La fin et le début (made in 1965), reminds us that "when the painter's life ends, his work starts living".

 In 1966, he was chosen to represent France at the Venice Biennale, where an entire hall was dedicated to him.